Genesis Chapter 3

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-said to the woman, What have you done?
-And the woman said, the serpent deceived me, and I ate.
+said to the woman, What is this that you done?
+And the woman said, the snake deceived me, and I ate.

 The curse